Hypospermia: Treatment

 Although there are no existing medications on the market for the treatment of hypospermia, some medications and herbal medications have off label uses which can aid in the treatment of this condition and should be considered as soon as possible.
 According to a review, the use of maca has shown to improve semen volume through an unclear mechanism.
 In addition, some classes of medications that have been studied include both antidepressants and vessel dilators.
 Use of pharmacological therapy is uncommon thus individual must rely on psychosexual therapy.
 Psychosexual therapy addresses issues focused on sexual skills/techniques, self esteem, performance anxiety and interpersonal conflict.
 Furthermore, according to a review, longer abstinences from sexual intercourse has been associated with increases in sperm count and semen volume.

 According to a review, the management for hypospermia will depend upon the etiology of the disease.
 Studies have shown that functional retrograde ejaculation can be treated with oral pharmacotherapy such as imipramine and pseudoephedrine which can prevent the backflow of semen and stimulate ejaculation.
 In the case of structural retrograde ejaculation, pharmacotherapy might not work but surgical procedures can fix the bladder neck problem.

 The blockage of the ejaculatory duct can be treated via transurethral resection of the ejaculatory duct (TURED) and is indicated for people with low sperm volume.
 TURED has been shown to improve the volume of semen in men with ejaculatory duct obstruction leading to significant improvement in the fertility rate.

 Hormonal abnormalities caused by either primary or secondary hypogonadism can be treated with off-label use of oral clomiphene citrate which has been shown to increases the level of testosterone in the body.
 Administration of exogenous testosterone for the treatment of hypogonadism has shown to a have negative impact on the process of spermatogenesis.

 Abnormalities in the seminal vesicle and vas deferens usually don't respond well to surgeries or medications.
 In such situations, sperm can be extracted along with assisted reproductive technologies (ARTs) such as intrauterine insemination (IUI), in vitro fertilization (IVF), and intracytoplasmic sperm injection (ICSI) for successful conception.
-These procedures can be very costly and involve a high risk of birth defects.
+These procedures can be very costly.